Health Plans Scenario Guidebook

 Modern technology should be a key selling point of provided services and how member service representatives are trained to ensure that health plan members’ questions and concerns will be handled efficiently.
 Groups need to be assured that their members are receiving accurate and timely information, that their personal data is secure, and that the customer service reps are adequately trained in the appropriate software, infrastructure, and the employer’s CRM.

-Providers should be transparent about the training process and make it a talking point that the call center is the most important area of member engagement.
-Providers should make it a point of pride to showcase customer service stats, detail the training progress, and highlight the areas that utilize modernized software and technology.
+Payors should be transparent about the training process and make it a talking point that the call center is the most important area of member engagement.
+Payors should make it a point of pride to highlight customer service stats, detail the training progress, highlight the areas that utilize modernized software, security systems and technology.

-Member engagement and personalized healthcare are important, but it’s also crucial to target the group as a whole.
+Member engagement and personalized healthcare are important, but it’s also crucial to target the group.
 Loyalty and wellness programs not only provide incentives for employees to better their health, but they also offer easy and efficient ways for individuals to connect with each other as a company.

 Some organizations have even used these kinds of programs as “friendly competition” between members or ways to raise funds for a particular charity, which further enhances the cohesive group dynamic.